timescale/pgai/README.md

     You are automatically logged into Terminal on the virtual machine.

-1. In the multipass shell, [Setup a developer environment locally](#setup-a-developer-environment-locally).
+1. In the multipass shell, [Set up a developer environment locally](#setup-a-developer-environment-locally).

 For more information on using Multipass, [see the documentation](https://multipass.run/docs/use-an-instance).

 </details>
 <details>
-<summary>Setup a developer environment locally</summary>
+<summary>Set up a developer environment locally</summary>
 <a id="setup-a-developer-environment-locally"></a>
 <p></p>
-Best practice is to setup your developer environment in Docker.
+Best practice is to set up your developer environment in Docker.
 However, to install pgai directly on your developer environment.

 1. On the command line, navigate to the folder you cloned pgai to.